Fire and rescue services

 The letter should contain the following:

-In cases where the second parent is not present, and if possible, evidence of this should also be provided.
+In cases where the second parent isn't present evidence of this should also be provided.

 More information: